 The Invitation Card You’ve shared the excitement of your engagement, and maybe even mailed out save-the-dates but, now it’s time to make it official.
 The purpose of the invitation card is to officially invite your friends and family to celebrate with you as you and your fiance join hands in heavenly matrimony.

 Here’s what’s included: ● Who’s hosting (Couple, Family, Parents etc) ● The request to come ● The couple’s names ● The date and time of the wedding ● The location of the ceremony (and reception, if in a separate location) ● Optional: dress code and a brief line about the reception following

 The actual wording of your invitation will vary based on a few things:

-Are you planning an entire weekend of celebratory events leading up to your wedding day?
+The Details Card Are you planning an entire weekend of celebratory events leading up to your wedding day?
 Perhaps you are expecting a huge number of out-of-town guests, and you want to provide them with additional information about lodging and transportation.
 The details card is the place for these details.
-It’s sole purpose is to share additional pertinent information about your wedding with your guests.
+Its sole purpose is to share additional pertinent information about your wedding with your guests.

 Here’s what should be included:

 ● The date by which you need the response (don’t forget to add in cushion just in case) ● A line for guests to write in their names ● Entree options if you’re having a plated dinner served ● Optional: Dietary restrictions; rsvp lines to other wedding festivities, etc.

 Envelopes (Mailing and Response) Your wedding invitation suite just wouldn’t be cohesive with random plain envelopes.
 The envelopes included in your suite match your wedding color palette and will protect your beautiful invitation suite.
 You will receive a mailing envelope and a rsvp envelope for guests to send back the response/rsvp cards.